zhjwy9343/MVP4ModelExample/README.md

 - NumValidationSamples: 500
 - NumTestSamples: 1000

-How to run example Files
+How to run example files
 --------------------------------
 In the MVP4ModelExample folder, run